 “Meet us at 8 for dinner?”
 The connections made on the trail often deepen in Santiago.
 Pilgrims organise impromptu gatherings in plaza cafés or evening meals in local restaurants.

-Get Through Your Own Camino Finish Line with U Walk
+Plan Your Camino Finish with U Walk